bitcraze/bitcraze-website/readme.md

 # TODO

-* Migrate content for old products
 * Integrate with Wordpress
+* 404 page
+* There is an old page at /controllers/.
+Do we want it?
+Are there other hidden pages?